folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ### Using tokens with staff slips

-There are six categories of available tokens for use with staff slips, listed in the table below.
-All of the categories appear as options in the staff slip editor, but some categories will only populate with information for some types of staff slips.
+The following table lists the six categories of available tokens for use with staff slips.
+All six appear as options in the staff slip editor, but some categories will only populate with information for some types of staff slips.

 |Token category|Populates with these staff slips|Does not populate with these staff slips|
 |---|---|---|